sig-gis/SEPAL-CEO/docs/module-4.rst

 |

 4. Right now, your stratification is grouped by land cover type (**map_class** column).
 To reduce the human tendency to use the order of the plots to help identify them (i.e. knowing the first 100 plots were classified forest, so being more likely to verify them as forest instead of determining if that is correct) we suggest first randomizing the order of the rows.
+This is optional.

    To do this, click the **Sort & Filter** button in Excel